Writer’s Block can cause serious brain fatigue every time you sit down to write something new.

 - Customization: You can customize the app any way you like

-- Organization & Notes: You’ll be equipped with tools you need to organize your ideas.
-By keeping notes about the topic you’ll finish faster
+- Organization & Notes: You’ll be equipped with the tools you need to organize your ideas.
+By keeping notes about the topic, you’ll finish faster.

-Tools like ProWritingAid also let you analyze the copy deeply.
-It analyzes your copy and shows you everything you need to work on.
+Tools like ProWritingAid also let you analyze the copy.
+It analyzes your documents and shows you everything you multiple aspects you need to work on.

-Not just grammar, but speech, voice, length, readiness and more.
-It also has a built-in thesaurus so you won’t tun out of variation in words in the middle of writing.
+Not just grammar, but speech, voice, length, readiness, and more.
+It also has a built-in thesaurus, so you won’t run out of variation in words in the middle of writing.

-If you’re still writing in your WordPress editor, give some of the writing apps try and you’ll find your lack of motivation to write is a little bit lesser.
+If you’re still writing in your WordPress editor, give some writing apps a try, and you’ll find your lack of motivation to write is a little lesser.

-The importance of reading books is something you’ll understand as soon as you start doing it.
-If you don’t like reading books, consider making it a daily habit anyway possible.
+The importance of reading books is something you’ll understand as soon as you do it.
+If you don’t like reading books, consider making it a daily habit in any way possible.

 A perfect state of mind for any writer.

-Reading books has proven to increase your writing abilities significantly.
-It’s better than listing to music and surfing youtube to find different writing strategies.
+Reading books has proven to increase your writing abilities.
+It’s better than listing to music and surfing YouTube to find different writing strategies.

 Read as much as you can.
-Fix a daily routine for reading before you start writing.
+Fix a daily routine for reading before you write.
 You’ll be writing faster in a week after continuous reading sessions.

-Reading Kindle books isn’t bad too.
-You can download PDF books but avoid audible audiobooks.
-Instead of listening to audible, listen to podcasts.
+Reading Kindle books isn’t bad, too.
+You can download PDF books, but avoid audible audiobooks.
+Instead of listening to the audible, listen to podcasts.

-The Pomodoro technique is basically a time-saving strategy.
-But it can help you write much faster while keeping your energy high once you start practicing it.
+The Pomodoro technique is a time-saving strategy.
+But it can help you write much faster while keeping your energy high once you practice it.

 The basics of the Pomodoro technique is setting a 25-minute timer for each task.
-You don’t take a break unless the task or the first milestone of it is finished.
+You don’t take a break unless you finish the task or the first milestone of it.

-After the first task, you are allowed to take 3-5 minutes of break.
-Similarly, once you’ve finished the task or completed the 4th milestone you can take a 30-minute break.
+After the first task, it allows you to take a 3-5 minute break., once you’ve finished the task or completed the 4th milestone, you can take a 30-minute break.

-What happens here is you trick your brain by giving yourself a reward after each milestone which releases dopamine.
-Dopamine is responsible for all your motivation and will to do a task, without which you won’t even feel anything motivating enough.
+What happens here is you trick your brain by giving yourself a reward after each milestone, which releases dopamine.
+Dopamine handles all your motivation and will to do a task, without which you won’t even feel anything motivating enough.

-By following a strict routine of Pomodoro technique you can dopamine detox your brain and enjoy writing without losing motivation.
+By following the Pomodoro technique’s strict routine, you can get dopamine detox your brain, and enjoy writing without losing motivation.
 It is a simple but effective strategy.

 Push Your Imagination

-Writing is boring for a majority of people and it is even duller when you think of it as a job.
+Writing is boring for most people, and it is even duller when you think of it as a job.

-A lot of times you’ll write about blunt stuff that doesn’t leave any room for imagining a scenario or such.
-That’s when you may feel off and not wanting to continue to write.
+Often, you’ll write about blunt stuff that doesn’t leave any room for imagining a scenario or such.
+That’s when you may feel off and not want to continue to write.

 It makes it so much easier when you try to build a context in your mind when you look at it from a reader’s perspective.

-Take more time to do research rather than procrastinating.
-Don’t rush with insufficient knowledge as you won’t have much to craft if you lack information.
+Take more time to do research rather than procrastinate.
+Don’t rush with insufficient knowledge, as you won’t have much to craft if you lack information.

 When the writing flow is on, you don’t want to stop it at any cost.
-I’ve seen a bunch of people who continue working even when their eyes get tired and they feel they should stop now.
+I’ve seen many people who continue working even when their eyes get tired, and they feel they should stop now.
 If you’re like one of those people, stop doing that.

 Don’t take unnecessary burdens.
-You can easily sort out your priorities using a planner; I prefer a daily planner.
-Maintaining a journal can help you track your daily goals efficiently.
+You can sort out your priorities using a planner; I prefer a daily planner.
+Maintaining a journal can help you track your daily goals.

 Start by taking power naps after your blogging sessions.
-Power naps have a solid effect on your mind and help you become more active and reduces anxiety.
+Power naps have a solid effect on your mind and help you become more active, and reduce anxiety.
 It eliminates fatigue and makes you feel less relentless.

-Start your day by checking out your priorities, finish them first and take a break.
+Start your day by checking out your priorities, finishing them first, and taking a break.
 A short 30-minute break will do the work.

 Spend more energy on doing things you love by not wasting it on things you don’t.

-One secret way to beat writer’s block in using AnswerThePublic.
-It is a free tool that I use from time to time when I find myself in loss of words.
+One secret way to beat writer’s block is using AnswerThePublic.
+It is a free tool that I use from time to time when I find myself losing words.

 It is a topic research tool that helps you find questions searched on Google.
-You can enter any topic and AnswerThePublic gives you a plethora of ideas related directly to the topic.
+You can enter any topic, and AnswerThePublic gives you a plethora of ideas related to the topic.

 This is a super quick and easy way to find continuation and sub-topics for your articles.
 Pick up any of the questions that come up in the search and add it to your article as a subheading.

-It is a free tool so you won’t have to pay anything and is absolutely amazing at what it does.
+It is a free tool, so you won’t have to pay anything, and it is amazing at what it does.

-Probably one of the easiest ways to get rid of writer’s block is meditation.
-If you don’t meditate at least 10 minutes a day, you’re missing a big opportunity to reinvent your day.
+one of the easiest ways to get rid of writer’s block is meditation.
+If you don’t meditate for at least 10 minutes a day, you’re missing an enormous opportunity to reinvent your day.

 Regular meditation makes you calmer and helps you get tangible thoughts.

-Rather than finding answers outside, you start talking to your inner self.
-Your thoughts are different from others and you can easily lose sight of your original self.
+Rather than finding answers outside, you talk to your inner self.
+Your thoughts differ from others, and you can lose sight of your original self.

 Once you find your missing ideas connect, you’ll come up with original thoughts to write about.
 All with the help of taking a step back to understand who you are and why you are doing this.
 Once you are you, who can be you, but you?.